-If you experience or witness sexual or other unlawful harassment in the workplace, report it immediately to your supervisor and the Director of Personnel.
+If youan employee experiences or witnesses sexual or other unlawful harassment in the workplace, it must be reported it immediately to yourhis/her supervisor and the Director of Human Resources.
 All allegations of sexual harassment will be quickly and discreetly investigated.
-Any supervisor or Director who becomes aware of possible sexual or other unlawful harassment is to report it immediately to the Personnel Director.
+Any supervisor or Director who becomes aware of possible sexual or other unlawful harassment is to report it immediately to the Human Resources Director.
 If the Human Resources Director is not available, report to the City Attorney.

 An employee shall not suffer retaliation for coming forward with a complaint of harassment.
 Anyone engaging in sexual or other unlawful harassment will be subject to disciplinary action, up to and including termination.
+Retaliation against someone that makes a complaint of harassment is strictly forbidden.
+An employee that feels that they have been retaliated against for coming forward with a complaint should make their supervisor and the Human Resources office aware of it immediately.
+Should the Human Resources Director be unable to handle the complaint, it should be forwarded to the Legal Department.

-DRUG-FREE WORKPLACE
+Sec.
+2.03 DRUG-FREE WORKPLACE